Sunday, 22 December 2024

 The potential of Thread for Apple’s future

-The Thread radio was briefly mentioned during the iPhone 15 Pro and Pro Max announcement, suggesting “future opportunities for Home app integrations.”
+The Thread radio was briefly mentioned during the 15 Pro and Pro Max announcement, suggesting “future opportunities for Home app integrations.”
 This implies that Apple might not have had a specific plan at the time, making future-proofing the most plausible reason.
 Tri-band radio chips bundling Wi-Fi, Bluetooth, and Thread are becoming more popular (from manufacturers like Silicon Labs, NXP, and Murata), so including Thread might have been simpler than not.

 Thread, an IP-based wireless protocol with low power and low latency, could also be helpful outside the smart home.
 It could connect peripherals like smartwatches, medical and fitness devices, and even AirTags, keyboards, and mice to your computer, smartphone, or iPad.